scribe-public/sample-policies/docs/v2/initiatives/rules/git/artifact-signed.md

 ```

 ## Mitigation
-Ensure that only Git artifacts with valid cryptographic signatures are built to prevent source code tampering.
+Ensure that only Git artifacts with valid cryptographic signatures are deployed to prevent source code tampering.